 Staff Spotlight - Dr Akram Alomainy

-In this month's Staff Spotlight, we caught up with Dr Akram Alomainy who talks to us about his role as PGT Senior Tutor and his research activities including multi-scale electromagnetic solutions and antennas and microwave devices for 5G networks and, if he could, what he would like to invent/create in EE and how close 'we' are to actually achieving it.
+In this month's Staff Spotlight, we caught up with Dr Akram Alomainy who talks to us about his role as PGT Senior Tutor and his research activities including multi-scale electromagnetic solutions and antennas and microwave devices for 5G networks and, if he could, what he would like to invent and how close the industry is to achieving it.

 1. How long have you worked at Queen Mary?